 11. COMMUNICATION - It is essential to maintain regular communication.
 Conferences between the teacher and parent may be scheduled to discuss a student’s progress.
 Twice a year, the lesson may be given over to the parent so that he/she feels comfortable at home monitoring and aiding the student’s progress.
-During the week, I may be reached by telephone (including text) during business hours (Monday through Saturday, 9am-9pm) or by e-mail at any time.
+I may be reached by telephone (including text) during business hours (Monday through Saturday, 9am-9pm) or by e-mail at any time.
 E-mail is probably most effective since I do not answer my phone while teaching or rehearsing and it may be quite late before I might be able to get back to you.

 12. MATERIALS - If it has been recommended to you that you purchase any of the following books or CDs, you may do so online by clicking on the following links: Suzuki Book 1 and CD, Suzuki Book 2 and CD, Suzuki Book 3 and CD, Suzuki Book 4 and CD, Music Tree Time to Begin, Music Tree Time to Begin Activities Book, Music Tree Book 1A, Music Tree Book 1A Activities Book.
 Celebration Series Level 1 Performance Book.
 Some students may need to purchase a book of manuscript paper.